Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 Despite their being comparable in magnitude, $p \ROS$ and $\nu_{\rm eff} \Delta p$ are not directly proportional to one another, as in the standard Braginskii closure.
 Instead, there is a phase difference between the two, a feature that may be explained as follows.
 If the local rate of strain behaves as $S(t) = S_0 \exp(- {\rm i} \omega t)$, and $\Delta(t=0) = 0$, then equation~\eqref{eqn:cgl} has the simple solution

 where $\cos \phi = \nu/\sqrt{\nu^2 + \omega^2/9}$ and $\phi$ is the phase lag between the pressure anisotropy and the rate of strain.
-To estimate this phase lag in our simulations, we compute a scale-dependent effective collision frequency
+This phase lag is relatively small at the injection scale, where $\nu \sim \beta \omega \gg \omega$, but becomes increasingly larger towards the smaller scales.
+Non-zero phase lag makes the energy transfer due to effective viscosity non-sign-definite, and makes the behavior of kinetic plasma different from a Braginskii-MHD plasma.